-IT networks allows machines (e.g. computers, mobiles, fax machines, servers, laptops etc.) to communicate, transfers files, share resources and information.
+IT networks allow machines (e.g. computers, mobiles, fax machines, servers, laptops, etc.) to communicate, transfer files, share resources and information.
 The network can be used for running a connected system of multi-user applications across the globe.

 LAN can be based on Ethernet or FDDI.
 WAN is used across continents and is based on ATM (Asynchronous Transfer Mode) technology and ISDN (Integrated Services Digital Network).
 LAN and WAN can be connected through T1 or T3 digital lease lines.

-The DNS provides methods to translate mnemonic textual internet address to numeric.
+The DNS provides methods to translate mnemonic textual internet addresses into numeric.
 Port or the IP address identifies the host and IP port of the application.
 Some nodes have addresses – such as the web address.
 Data transmission on modern networks is based on packet switching.

-Infiltrations and risks
+Infiltrations and RIsks

-These days even fax machines (i.e. fax number of the user) can be used as an entry point to unlawfully enter a network and execute a malware.
-Some entry points into the system could be all-in-one device where such devices have access to security, making them vulnerable.
+These days even fax machines (i.e. fax number of the user) can be used as an entry point to unlawfully enter a network and execute malware.
+Additionally, some entry points into the system could be an all-in-one device where such devices have access to security, making them vulnerable.

-Future IT networks
+Future IT Networks